Joon7891/Grade-12-Computer-Science-ISU/README.txt

+Notes:
-Note: Must install Monotype Corsiva font before building game
+- Must install Monotype Corsiva Font (Included in .zip)
+- May have to install Newtonsoft.Json NuGet Package on Visual Studio